Coin grading services

 the other grading services and those published in both the ANA and Photograde grading guidelines.
 It

-ranked "unacceptable" in a 2002 survey of PNG and ICTA members in terms of grading accuracy and ability
+ranked "unacceptable" in a 2002 survey of PNG and ICTA members in titles of grading accuracy and ability

 to detect altered, repaired, damaged, cleaned, and counterfeit coins, but rated the most consistent